 Welcome to Our Aquatic Physical Therapy Program!

 In conjunction with the Whitin Community Center (WCC), Blackstone Valley Physical Therapy Services, Inc. is pleased to offer aquatic therapy in the warm water pools located at 60 Main St. in Whitinsville, MA.
 It is our hope that having physical therapy treatments in our office, as well as in a pool setting, will allow patients to get better results from their treatments.
-Marcia Samsel-Witkus, PTA will be providing individual therapy sessions to help address the issues and limitation noted by your primary therapist.
+Marcia Samsel-Witkus, PTA will be providing individual therapy sessions to help address the issues and limitations noted by your primary therapist.
 Marcia has been delivering aquatic therapy treatments for over a decade in Westborough, and she is excited to do so here in the Blackstone Valley as well.

 The Whitin Community Center is located less than 1.5 miles down Linwood Ave on the corner of Main Street and Hill Street.
 The parking lot entrance is your first left when heading "up" or North on Hill Street.
 The phone number there is 508-234-8184.
 Upon entering, please tell the receptionist that you are attending your aquatic therapy session with Marcia from BVPT.
 They will direct you to the locker room, or you can follow the temporary signs that will be posted.
 Once you have changed and are ready to enter the pool for you session, please follow the signs at the opposite end of the locker room from where you entered and go up the stairs to the original pool.
 Here you should be able to find Marcia and begin on your wet road to recovery.